Last Updated on April 16, 2026 by Homegrown Florida

 Here is where growing perfect carrots make or break.
 Carrot seeds sit right near the surface.
 They can take up to twenty one days to germinate.
 One hot afternoon of dry soil at the top and they simply give up.
 Trying to keep that top quarter inch of soil evenly moist for two to three weeks in Florida sun is not fun.
 So I cheat a little.
 After sowing, I:

-2. Lay cardboard, a board, or a similar cover right over the row.
-I reuse the same pieces of cardboard all season.
+- Lay cardboard, a board, burlap, or a similar cover right over the row.
+I reuse cardboard all the time from shipping boxes.

 That cover does two jobs.

-If you forget to remove the cover once they start sprouting, those fragile seedlings will stretch and bend, so keep an eye out.
+If you forget to remove the cover once they start sprouting, those fragile seedlings will stretch and bend and can die under there before you even realize they came up.

 Step 5: Thinning, the painful step that makes or breaks your harvest

-1. Look for clusters where seedlings are within about one inch of each other.
+- Look for clusters where seedlings are within about one inch of each other

-2. Decide which plant looks strongest, usually the one with the thickest stem and healthiest leaves.
+- Decide which plant looks strongest, usually the one with the thickest stem and healthiest leaves

-3. Use small scissors or snips to cut the extras off at soil level.
+- Use small scissors or snips to cut the extras off at soil level.
 Do not pull them.
-Pulling can disturb the roots of the seedlings you want to keep.
+Pulling can disturb the roots of the seedlings you want to keep

-4. Aim for about two inches of space between remaining plants.
+- Aim for about two inches of space between remaining plants

 It feels harsh to clip perfectly healthy little baby carrots, but if you leave them crowded, they will all stay spindly and you will have a whole bed of disappointment.
 The earlier you thin, the less they have to compete and the better the final size.